evaera/RoVer/README.md

 RoVer will ignore users with a role called "RoVer Bypass", so you can give them custom names or give people a member role when they aren't actually verified or in a group.

-## Setting up roles for Roblox group members and group ranks
+## Integrating with Roblox Groups
 Group bindings can be created to keep Discord roles up to date with Roblox group ranks.
+RoVer does not support or plan to support changing group ranks or shouts on Roblox.com, and you should be wary of any bots that offer this functionality, as this introduces a major security risk.

-You can find the Roblox group ranks for each role in a Roblox group on the Roblox group admin > roles page; it is a number between 1 and 255.
+- You can find the Roblox group ranks for each role in a Roblox group on the Roblox group admin > roles page; it is a number between 1 and 255.

-The first argument is the Discord role name (which needs to be in quotation marks if it has spaces).
-After that, you can pass an unlimited amount of groups with a list of ranks for each group.
-If the user meets the requirements for *any* of these groups, they will be considered to have the role.
-The groups are in the format `<groupid>:<rank>` (e.g. `372372:135`).
-You can also provide a list of ranks, like `<groupid>:<rank>,<rank>,<rank>` (e.g. `372372:135,150,250`).
-You can also provide a range of ranks instead of listing them out, like `1-130`, e.g. (`372372:1-130,255`, which will count for anyone who has a rank between 1 and 130 [inclusive] or the rank 255).
-You can also bind the rank `0` to bind rank for people who are *not* in the group.
+- The first argument in the BindRank command is the Discord role name.
+  - This needs to be in quotation marks if it has spaces
+- After that, you can pass an unlimited amount of groups with a list of ranks for each group.
+  - The groups are in the format `<groupid>:<rank>` (e.g. `372372:135`).
+    - You can provide a list of ranks, like `<groupid>:<rank>,<rank>,<rank>` (e.g. `372372:135,150,250`).
+    - You can provide a range of ranks instead of listing them out, like `1-130`, e.g. (`372372:1-130,255`, which will count for anyone who has a rank between 1 and 130 [inclusive] or the rank 255).
+     - You can also bind the rank `0` to bind rank for people who are *not* in the group.
+  - If the user meets the requirements for *any* of the groups, they will be considered to have the role.

 See more examples below: